Easiest Way to Pack for a Move – a Quick Guide

 Prepare Your Packing and Moving Supplies

-It is advisable to collect sturdy boxes and other quality material in various sizes, as you will be dealing with items of different shapes and dimensions.
+It is advisable to collect sturdy boxes and other quality materials in various sizes, as you will be dealing with items of different shapes and dimensions.
 Also, books and kitchenware are rather heavy, so solid boxes with reinforced bottoms are a must.

 What Packing and Moving Supplies Do You Need?

-• padding supplies or crushed paper
+• Padding supplies or crushed paper,

-• tape
+• Labels,

-• labels
+• Markers,

-• markers
+• Scissors.

-packing supplies overlay
+packing supplies

 Different supplies will come in handy